Mr-Smyth/sunwhere/testing.md

   3. Refreshed page multiple times to see if any errors occurred.
      * No errors detected.
   4. All locations display in an ordered list, confirming correct calling of all associated functions.

+#### selectLocation()

+  This function is grabs which location the user selects, and saves it to local storage.

+  The following tests were carried out:

+  1. Passed the functions through JSHint, to check for errors.
+     * No errors detected.
+     * A Warning was returned "***Functions declared within loops referencing an outer scoped variable may lead to confusing semantics. (selection)***" - After researching this warning on stack overflow, i found that using let and const gets around this problem, and as they are all declared and used within the scope of the function, there wont be a problem.
+  2. Made a selection multiple times and logged result to console:
+      * The results always matched the selection
+  3. Logged the result in another html page to make sure information was being correctly retrieved from local storage.
+     * The results always showed as expected.
+  4. Refreshed page multiple times to see if any errors occurred.
+     * No errors detected.

+---